It’s important to get expert life insurance shopping advice.

 - Pressure.
 Stay away from agents or sites that use high-pressure sales tactics.
 Even though you know you should get a policy in a timely manner, don’t let someone push you into something you don’t want.
 Take your time and compare companies and their plans before making a decision.

 - Health.
-Your Health Affects Your Rate.
+Your health affects your rate big time.
 Make sure the quotes you are receiving match your specific health status.
+If you have a preexisting condition, it can drive up costs.
 Note: if a site does not request your health status before giving you a quote, chances are the quote is far from accurate.